- Launches in late February

 Arriving back in 2017, the trio breathe a sigh of relief.
 Well, until they realize that the nefarious tech corporation Apex Cybernetics, which is led by Brenda Holland – May’s evil boss – is responsible for helping them get back home.
 Even worse, Cate and Kentaro's father Hiroshi, plus Kentaro and Tim, are working for them.

 Interestingly, the place they're brought back to is none other than Skull Island, aka the home of the towering ape known as Kong.
+And, while he and Godzilla haven't met at this point on the Monsterverse timeline – they aren't set to cross paths until 2021's Godzilla vs Kong – the duo will have to deal with a brand-new kaiju in the form of the aforementioned 'Titan X'.

-Then there's the small matter of Keiko herself.
+There's also the small matter of Keiko herself.
 She's Hiroshi's mom, and Cate and Kentaro's grandmother, but she doesn't look much older than any of them.

-There are bound to be other narrative opportunities to flesh out the Monster-Verse, including Monarch season 2 serving as more connective tissue between King of the Monsters and Godzilla vs Kong.
-Depending on what plays out as part of this season's story, Legacy of Monsters is also due to lay the groundwork for other stories in this franchise.
+There are bound to be other narrative opportunities to flesh out the Monsterverse, including Monarch: Legacy of Monster season 2 serving as more connective tissue between 2017's King of the Monsters and Godzilla vs Kong.
+Depending on what plays out as part of this season's story, it's also due to lay the groundwork for other stories in this franchise.
 Speaking of which...

-How will Monarch: Legacy of Monsters season 2 impact the Monster-Verse?
+How will Monarch: Legacy of Monsters season 2 impact the Monsterverse?

 Season 2 plus spin-offs.
 Now that’s a legacy. pic.twitter.com/9XjCzYulYSApril 11, 2024